Carpetfizz/Jimgur/README.md

 Jimgur
 ======

-[Jimgur](http://www.reddit.com/r/jimgur/wiki/index) is a Reddit bot that links directly to imgur images.
+[Jimgur](http://www.reddit.com/r/jimgur/wiki/index) is a Reddit bot that links directly to imgur images and album images.
 This helps when accessing Reddit from networks with content filters which block links to `http://imgur.com`.

 "Register" your bot on the subreddit [r/jimgur](http://www.reddit.com/r/jimgur/)